Pleasant City (West Palm Beach): The Heritage Gallery

 The Heritage Gallery was opened September 21, 1996 at 2315 N. Dixie Highway to create a lasting memorial to the Pioneers of Pleasant City.
 It was a reflection of the heritage, lifestyles, and interest of the Pioneers.
 It maintains a library of historic documents, oral histories, artifacts, photographs, art, and memorabilia available to the general public.
-The Heritage Gallery aims to serve as a resource center for the most of the African American Historic projects in Palm Beach County since 1996.
+The Heritage Gallery aims to serve as a resource center for most of the African American Historic projects in Palm Beach County since 1996.

 The Heritage Gallery trains youth and sponsors historic events including The Living Legends of Negro Baseball, The Triple Nickles, Buffalo Soldiers, National Designers, Artists and honoring deserving Achievers.